 Yuxin (affectionately known as Viv/Vivi/Vivian) is a senior from Jiangsu, China.
 She majors in comparative literature and minors in creative writing and art history.
-As the senior editor of DoubleSpeak translation magazine and the ex-president of Penn Manuscript Collective, she spends most of her free time burying herself in words.
-She just came back from Spring Semester Abroad at University of Cambridge and spent the summer working on the WUHF project and a translation project on Eileen Chang.
-As an aspiring poet, she loves exploring the intersections between languages, between the literary and the visual, between the creative and the critical.
+As the senior editor of DoubleSpeak translation magazine and the ex-president of Penn Manuscript Collective, she spends most of her free time with words.
+As an aspiring poet and literary translator, she loves exploring the intersections between languages, between the literary and the visual, between the creative and the critical.
 Her translation of the novel, Fang Si-chi’s First Love Paradise, by the Taiwanese writer, Lin Yi-han, has been purchased to advertise to potential English publishers.
-She named herself “Vivian” because her seventeen-year-old self loved the Vivian in the film Pretty Woman.
 In Romance languages, “viv” means “to be alive.”

 Wolf Humanities Center Undergraduate Fellow